Self (?) Control

 “Catch for us the foxes—the little foxes that ruin the vineyards—for our vineyards are in bloom.”
 Song of Solomon 2: 15 BSB

 We are on a path of faith and training we continue on our spiritual walk in this world.
 We are walking day by day with Him as He carries us through anything we encounter.
 He brings light to the sins that so easily beset us, fights our battles, whatever would try to take us over, when we surrender with whole hearts to Him.
+He is our self-control!

-God’s way of love is far beyond the do’s and don’ts of the law.
+God’s way of love is far beyond the dos and don’ts of the law.
 He patiently deals with us as we pursue this wonderful fruit of the spirit, rewarding overcomers with lives that show forth His way: all things in moderation.